FAQs

 What is the difference between EMS and TENS?

-EMS targets muscles and creates contractions.
-TENS mainly targets sensory nerves and is used for pain relief.
-Some devices include both programs, so check the mode before use and ask your physiotherapist if you are unsure.
+EMS stimulates motor nerves and causes muscle contractions.
+TENS mainly stimulates sensory nerves and aims to provide temporary pain relief.
+Some devices include both settings, so check the selected mode before use.

 Related Articles